Jimmy Marler’s Orthopedic Story

 My grandson Payton and I began a tradition of playing football in our front yard when he was five years old, year round and almost daily.
 Spending time with him meant so much to me that I decided to take an early retirement to have more time with him while he was young.
 But by the time he was nine years old my right hip had degenerated to the point it was so painful that I could no longer participate in the activities we enjoyed so much.
 In 2013, I decided it was time to do something about my hip joint, so I turned to Johnston Health’s Joint Center for help.

-Following my initial exam, Dr. Alioto, my orthopedic surgeon, asked me what my goals were.
-I answered simply, “To be able to get back to where I can play football with my grandson.”
-He recommended hip replacement surgery, and we moved ahead.
+Following my initial exam, my surgeon, Dr. Alioto, asked me what my goals were.
+I answered simply “To be able to get back to where I can play football with my grandson”.
+He recommended hip replacement surgery and we moved ahead.

 The surgery went great and the support care couldn’t have been better.
 Immediately after surgery the staff began therapy and had me up and walking.
 Johnston Health Home Care worked with me at my home, and once I could drive I began physical therapy at Johnston Health Rehabilitation at the Johnston Medical Mall.
 They were actually amazed at how well I had progressed.
 I think the secret was strong motivation and really good therapists.

 I focused my energy on rehabilitation and after six months my surgeon released me to resume normal activities.
 I did so cautiously and a year after surgery I had reached my goal- Payton and I resumed our football games.
 I was so happy with my outcome that I volunteered to do a testimonial ad for Johnston Health to benefit others who might need the help that I had found.
 I hoped to create a better awareness of what Johnston Health can offer, here, so close to home.
 But my story didn't stop there.